MonoGame/docs.monogame.github.io/articles/getting_started/packaging_games.md

 </plist>
 ```

+> [!NOTE]
-For more information about Info.plist files, see the [documentation](https://developer.apple.com/library/archive/documentation/General/Reference/InfoPlistKeyReference/Introduction/Introduction.html).
+> For more information about `Info.plist` files, see the Apple [documentation](https://developer.apple.com/library/archive/documentation/General/Reference/InfoPlistKeyReference/Introduction/Introduction.html).

 After completing these steps, your `.app` folder should appear as an executable application on macOS.
 However it does need an icon.
 So we need to create an `.icns` file.
 We can use online tools to do this or you can use the following: